isomerpages/nlb-biblioasia/_holding-area/Loke Wan Tho: A Photo Essay.md

 ![loke wan tho White Ibis and Little Egrets](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho%20More%20Resources/loke-company-of-birds.jpg)
 <div style="background-color: white;"> White Ibis and Little Egrets, taken by Loke Wan Tho in India.<i> Images reproduced from Loke Wan Tho, Loke Wan Tho's Birds with Extracts from His Diaries and from A Company of Birds (Mumbai: Bombay Natural History Society, 2008), 140, 144</i>.</div>

-Besides birds, Loke also took photographs of Angkor, which were published in former governor Malcolm MacDonald’s book *Angkor*.
+Besides birds, Loke also took photographs of Angkor temples, which were published in former governor Malcolm MacDonald’s book *Angkor*.
 Cambodian premier Prince Norodom Sihanouk honoured Loke with the title of Officer of the Royal Order of Cambodia in 1959, for his photography of Angkor sites.[^13]

 ![loke wan tho angkor ](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho%20More%20Resources/loke-wan-tho-angkor.jpg)
 <div style="background-color: white;">Angkor Wat seen through the main entrance; gateway into Angkor Thom.<i> Images reproduced from Malcolm MacDonald, Angkor, with One Hundred and Twelve Photographs by Loke Wan Tho and the Author (London: Jonathan Cape, 1958), plates 54, 85</i>.</div>